side-projects-42/Resource-Store-2/Container/wifelette/core-notes/docs-team/2015-07/july-09.md

 LS: Docs team should also view it as their responsibility to help build contributors for docs up

-RIC: We've talked about moving cookbooks to EmberWatch
+RIC: We’ve talked about moving cookbooks to EmberWatch

 (much meandering conversation, too broad ranging to make minutes for this time)